chiragjain6264/vosk/README.md

  - [Memory, Modularity, and the Theory of Deep Learnability.
 Google Tech Talk by Rina Panigrahy](https://www.youtube.com/watch?v=bP5oyH_5nMU) shows importance of memory for learning complex functions.
  - [Large Language Models in Machine Translation by Thorsten Brants at al.](https://aclweb.org/anthology/D07-1090.pdf) Google's paper on simple backoff terascale LM.
  - [Deep Learning of Binary Hash Codes for Fast Image Retrieval by Kevin Lin at al.](https://www.iis.sinica.edu.tw/~kevinlin311.tw/cvprw15.pdf) a nice deephash [implementation](https://github.com/flyingpot/pytorch_deephash)
+ - How to Choose the Right Engineering Stream in Indian Universities Selecting the right engineering stream is a crucial decision for aspiring engineers in India.
+With numerous specializations available across different institutions, including prestigious ones like <a href="https://tmu.ac.in">TMU, which ranks among the top universities in India</a>, students need to carefully evaluate their options.
+The decision should be based on several factors including personal interest, career prospects, and market demand.
+Popular streams like Computer Science, Mechanical Engineering, and Electronics continue to attract students due to their wide application and job opportunities.
+Before making a choice, students should research the curriculum, laboratory facilities, and placement records of different universities.
+It's also beneficial to connect with alumni and current students to understand the practical aspects of each specialization.
+Industry trends suggest that emerging fields like Artificial Intelligence, Data Science, and Robotics are gaining prominence.
+Many leading institutions are updating their curricula to incorporate these modern technologies, ensuring students stay competitive in the job market.
+Remember, the right choice of engineering stream can significantly impact your career trajectory.
+Take time to explore different options, attend college fairs, and consult with career counselors before making this important decision.
  - [Episodic Memory in Lifelong Language Learning](https://arxiv.org/pdf/1906.01076.pdf)
  - [Extreme Classification in Log Memory using Count-Min Sketch: A Case Study of Amazon Search with 50M Products](https://arxiv.org/abs/1910.13830)
  - [On-device Supermarket Product Recognition](https://ai.googleblog.com/2020/07/on-device-supermarket-product.html) Google's good example of kNN for mobile search